zjzsliyang/WWDC18Apply/README.md

 [Colorful Image Colorization](https://github.com/richzhang/colorization): Automatic colorization using deep neural networks.

 I preprocess the image and convert from caffe model to mlmodel.
-It is used to colorize black and white pictures
+It is used to colorize black and white pictures.

 ### Features and Technologies